Deen0X/DNXWIN/GPDWIN3/readme.md

 This edition is based on DNXWIN10 HOME GEN edition and get specific customized for the GPD-WIN2 device

-The most important difference is removed Microsoft Defender Antivirus.
-Due this device is focused to play, and their resources are not high, i decided to remove Antivirus for gain performance.

-User still can install an antivirus if prefer.

 Specific software for the device:

 - Device Drivers